freeCodeCamp/guide/src/pages/c/functions/index.md

 Parameters are used to pass arguements to the function.
 Their are two types of parameters:
 Parameter Written In Function Definition is Called “Formal Parameter”.
-Parameter Written In Function Call is Called “Actual Parameter”.They are also known as arguments.They are passed to the function definition.
+Parameter Written In Function Call is Called “Actual Parameter”.They are also known as arguments.They are passed to the function definition and a copy is created in the form of formal parameters.

 ## A more complex example